 - advice and support on benefits

-SENDspeak is for keeping abreast of local news and local events across the world of disabilities in Kingston and Richmond (pan-disability).
+SENDspeak (opens a new window) is a newsletter for keeping abreast of local news and local events across the world of disabilities in Kingston and Richmond (pan-disability) and wider.
 The system is difficult to navigate, and our parenting experience is unique to each of us.
 As parents, we are often each other’s best resource.

 The intention is to empower families to navigate this difficult system and to support each other where possible.